NEW: The Global Leadership Forum in Freeport will continue despite the crash

-Myles Munroe was the senior pastor of Bahamas Faith Ministries International Fellowship, that group's website says.
+Myles Munroe is the senior pastor of Bahamas Faith Ministries International Fellowship, that group’s website says.
+His wife, Ruth, serves as co-pastor.

 “Ambassador Young expresses his deep sadness over the tragic death of his friends Dr. Myles and Mrs. Ruth Munroe.
 He offers condolences to the Munroe family and the families of the other souls who lost their lives as a result of this shocking plane crash,” the Andrew Young Foundation said in a statement.

-Young is scheduled to speak at a conference starting Monday in Freeport.
+Young is a scheduled speaker at a conference starting Monday in Freeport.